In Rhode Island, are you required to disclose all of your property when filing for Chapter 7 bankruptcy?

 - Bank accounts/ real estate owned by parents with your name on it

-- Property you may be entitled to pursuant to a divorce property settlement
+- Property you may receive in a divorce settlement

 - Personal debts owed to you by a friend or family member